My Soul to Take: Plot

-That night, Fang, who is revealed to be Bug's sister and going by her name of Leah, gives her brother a birthday present: a rocking horse created by Abel Plenkov.
-Angrily, she unveils the truth that had long been hidden: that they are his children and she is the daughter he had failed to kill; Bug had survived in his dead mother's womb albeit born prematurely.
-Everyone saw him as a miracle, which caused Fang to harbor lifelong resentment towards him; she had been traumatized by the event but he remained innocent of its memory.
-The two reconcile, but are informed of the murders.
+That night, Fang, revealed to be Bug's sister and going by her name of Leah, gives her brother a birthday present: a rocking horse created by Abel Plenkov.
+Angrily, she unveils the truth that had long been hidden: that they are his children, and she is the daughter he had failed to kill.
+Bug had survived in his dead mother's womb, albeit born prematurely.
+Everyone saw him as a miracle, which caused Fang to harbor lifelong resentment towards him; she had been traumatized by the event, but he remained innocent of its memory.
+The two reconcile but are informed of the murders.

-Alex visits a distressed Bug and theorizes that the Ripper's evil soul jumped into one of the Riverton Seven, forcing them to kill off the others.
+Alex visits a distressed Bug and theorizes that the Ripper's evil soul jumped into one of the Riverton 7, forcing them to kill off the others.
 Downstairs, Bug and Fang encounter the Ripper.
 Just as Bug is about to be killed, the Ripper hears a noise upstairs.
-Bug goes back to his room, discovering Jerome, mortally wounded, in his closet.
-After Jerome dies, Alex reappears and suggests that Bug inherited Dissociative Identity Disorder from his father, and had unknowingly killed everyone.
+Bug goes back to his room and discovers Jerome, mortally wounded, in his closet.
+After Jerome dies, Alex reappears and suggests that Bug inherited Dissociative Identity Disorder from his father and had unknowingly killed everyone.
 Bug rejects this idea.
-The souls of the dead Seven are now part of him, and together they help him deduce that Alex is, in fact, the one with the Ripper's soul.
+The souls of the dead 7 are now part of him, and together, they help him deduce that Alex is, in fact, the one with the Ripper's soul.
 "Alex" admits guilt and confesses his revenge.
 He proposes that they kill Fang and pin the murders on Jerome to appear as heroes.
 Bug refuses, stabbing Alex in the stomach.
 Freed from the Ripper's soul, Alex dies as himself in a touching moment between best friends.

 Although Bug expects to be arrested, Fang tells the police everything, clearing his name.
 The town proclaims him a hero.
-Despite not feeling like one, he narrates that he would "fake it good" in order to honor Alex's memory.
+Despite not feeling like one, he narrates that he would "fake it good" to honor Alex's memory.